-Fishery Interactions - Due to management actions, direct and indirect fishery interactions with between commercial fisheries and Hawaiian monk seals in the NWHI are currently limited or nonexistent.
-However, monk seals have been observed with embedded hooks from recreational fishing throughout the NWHI and the MHI.
-This currently involves a small portion of the population, and many hookings are currently mitigated by collecting seals and removing hooks.
+Due to management actions, direct and indirect fishery interactions between commercial fisheries and Hawaiian monk seals in the NWHI are currently limited or nonexistent.
+However, monk seals in the MHI have required intervention due to embedded hooks from recreational fishing and recent mortalities in gillnets have occurred.

-Male Aggression - The primary identified cause of adult and immature female mortality affecting the recovery potential in the monk seal population during the 1980s and early 1990s, was injury and often death caused by multiple male aggression (especially at Laysan and Lisianski Islands).
+The primary identified cause of adult and immature female mortality affecting the recovery potential in the monk seal population during the 1980s and early 1990s, was injury and often death caused by multiple male aggression (especially at Laysan and Lisianski Islands).
 Attacks by single adult males have also resulted in several monk seal mortalities, occurring at most or all locations and involving behavior which ranges from normal pinniped male harassment of younger animals to an aberrant level of focused aggression, especially directed toward weaned pups.
 Most recently, this emerged as a serious issue at FFS in the late 1990s.
 While this threat tends to be episodic, it is usually limited in geographic area at any given time, and the methods for mitigating it have been successful, this is still considered a serious threat.

-Human Interaction - Monk seals in the NWHI avoid beaches for breeding where people have often disturbed them, but sightings of monk seals in the MHI have increased, resulting in increased human interactions where tourists and residents can view monk seals hauled out on beaches, thereby creating an increasing concern about harassment of seals.
+Monk seals in the NWHI avoid beaches for breeding where people have often disturbed them, but sightings of monk seals in the MHI have increased, resulting in increased human interactions where tourists and residents can view monk seals hauled out on beaches, thereby increasing the concern about harassment of seals.
 Recent successful monk seal pupping events on popular MHI beaches have occurred, despite the major management challenges with regards to staff, volunteers, resources, public outreach and collaboration.
-Disturbance of seals on MHI beaches may limit seals' ability to make use of habitats, but it affects only a small portion of the total population.
+Disturbance of seals on MHI beaches may limit seals' ability to make use of habitats.
 If the MHI population grows, both in absolute number and proportion of total abundance, disturbance will become a larger management challenge.

-Important:
+Moderate:

+- Biotoxins

+- Vessel groundings

+- Contaminants

-Biotoxins - In 1978, a significant number of Hawaiian monk seals died on Laysan Island, and high levels of ciguatoxin and maitotoxin were detected in the livers of two seals.
+Moderate threats have possible, localized impacts, but are not considered to be a serious or immediate cause of concern.
+In 1978, a significant number of Hawaiian monk seals died on Laysan Island, and high levels of ciguatoxin and maitotoxin were detected in the livers of two seals.
 Subsequent satellite remote sensing in Hawaiian monk seal habitat has indicated the potential impact for dangerous algal blooms which could contain harmful species.
 However, biotoxins have not been confirmed as a cause of mortality, and this is considered a relatively less serious threat.

-Vessel groundings - Monk seals may potentially be injured or killed by vessel groundings that result in the release of hazardous materials, including oil or fuel spills, rotting bait, lost gear that creates entanglement hazards, and human disturbance resulting from a grounding incident.
+In addition, monk seals may potentially be injured or killed by vessel groundings that result in the release of hazardous materials, including oil or fuel spills, rotting bait, lost gear that creates entanglement hazards, and human disturbance resulting from a grounding incident.
 These events are typically episodic and affect only a limited area when they occur.
 To date, no seal mortalities have been attributed to vessel groundings.

-Contaminants - Hawaiian monk seals are exposed to organochlorines with concentrations of polychlorinated biphenyls (PCBs) found in biological samples.
+Finally, Hawaiian monk seals are exposed to organochlorines with concentrations of polychlorinated biphenyls (PCBs) found in biological samples.
 Different contaminants originating from human occupation of the NWHI have been identified in monk seal habitat.
 However, the effects of these compounds on monk seal health, reproduction and survival are unknown.
 Levels observed in monk seals are not elevated when compared with other North Pacific pinnipeds.

 The classification of the threats is a valuable tool that facilitates the recovery planning process, especially when there are multiple, potentially interacting threats.
-To provide continuity between the Threats Assessment, Conservation Efforts and Recovery Criteria in this plan, the threats will be addressed and discussed in terms of the five listing factors as outlined in section 4 of the ESA.
+These threats will now be discussed in the order they are presented above.